 NEW DELHI : Human Resource Development (HRD)

-Pallam Raju told Rajya Sabha on December 14 that only five
+Pallam Raju told Rajya Sabha on December 14, 2013 that

-inspected by the University Grants Commission (UGC) were
+the University Grants Commission (UGC) were found to be

 "Fifty-three universities were inspected to see how many